LovishB/LovishB/README.md

 ## 👋 Hi there, I'm Lovish

 Experienced Backend Developer with expertise in Microservices, Distributed Systems and Blockchain Engineering.
-Passionate about building innovative solutions and pushing the boundaries of web3.
+Serial Hackathon Winner 6x🏆 and passionate about pushing the boundaries of web3.

 ###